mincong-h/mincong-h.github.io/_posts/2019-08-13-how-to-fix-bug-with-legacy-framework.md

 Any experienced developer has already done this before: somewhere in the codebase is broken, and you need to fix it.
 Regardless you know the framework or you don't, you have to fix it.
 Whoever wrote the code, it is now on your duty...
-This does not sound fun, especially come to legacy framework.
+This does not sound fun, especially come to legacy frameworks.

 I have been in this situation for three years.
 Today, I would like to share my tips about learning and fixing bugs with legacy framework.
 After reading this